Home

 Driving economically with automatic transmissions

-Today, there is an insignificant difference in fuel consumption between new automatic transmission and manual transmission cars.
-Older automatic transmission cars, on the other hand, usually consume much more fuel.
-However, fuel consumption is affected more by your driving style than your car's type of gearbox.
+Today, there is little difference in fuel consumption between new cars with automatic transmissions and those with manual transmissions.
+Older automatic cars, however, tend to use significantly more fuel.
+Fuel consumption is influenced more by your driving style than by the type of transmission your car has.

 Even if you are driving an automatic transmission car, it is very important to drive economically